laurentj/slimerjs/README.md

 However, it can be headless with the use of xvfb under Linux or MacOS.

 SlimerJS provide almost the same API of PhantomJS.
-The current version of SlimerJS is not 100% compatible.
+The current version of SlimerJS is highly compatible with PhantomJS even if it is not 100% compatible yet.
 See current release notes in docs/release-notes.rst, and read the [compatibility table](https://github.com/laurentj/slimerjs/blob/master/API_COMPAT.md) to know the implementation progress.